neuresthetics/graphtacular/README.md

 ![Whiteboard](https://github.com/jasonb315/graphtacular/blob/master/assets/WB00.jpg) <br>

-This Graph has Vertices that have Kernels which are given Strands.
+This Graph has Vertices that have Kernels which are given Strands..

 Strands passed into Kernels, which contain a reference to the Vertex that is inside.